hschneider/neutralino-ext-bun/README.md

 - Use Bun's integrated, browser-based debugger.
 - Works in Window- and headless Cloud-Mode.
 - Terminates the Bun Runtime when the Neutralino app quits.

+>Keep in mind that Bun's Windows support is still marked as 'highly experimental'.
+So don't expect this extension to work under Windows.
+However, subscribe to this repo and stay tuned.

 ![Neutralino Bun / NodeJS Extension](https://marketmix.com/git-assets/neutralino-ext-bun/bun-nodejs-neutralino.gif)